DnFreddie/Notes/content/posts/POSTS/selinux_suprises.md

 To check the current status, use the command `sestatus`.

-We can skip the **"Disabled"** state because none of us wants to receive a copy of the coloring book handed to us in front of our boss!
+We can skip the **"Disabled"**  because none of us wants to receive a copy of the coloring book handed to us in front of our boss!

 This leaves us with two options:
 - we can either conform to the Red Hat specifications